Philip2809/neato-brainslug/install-internally.md

 ## Bending pins (not recommended)
-You could, instead of using an JST-XH connector bind the debug pins to allow for dupont connectors to connect.
+You could, instead of using a JST-XH connector bind the debug pins to allow for dupont connectors to connect.

 ![bent-pins-dupont](./pics/installs/tom/bend-pins.png)